 Managing Depression Among Residents

-This metric is a measure of the percentage of long-term care residents exhibiting symptoms of depression.
+This is the percentage of patients exhibiting signs of depression.

 Appropriate Vaccine Usage